tbklang/documentation/docs/implementation/35-typechecking_lookupsy.md

     - Then call `getType(ta.parentOf(), ta.getReferentType())` and
       recurse

+Note, that we need not worry about cycles in step **3** because they are impossible when we get to this point as the dependency generator has already performed use-before-declare checks on the `TypeAlias` objects it encounters and if one occurred an error would have been thrown earlier on.

 ### Builtin types

 TODO: Add a section on this TODO: Talk about builtins TODO: Talk about